 A phishing attack is when a hacker sends an email or other type of communication that appears to be from a legitimate source but is actually a way to steal sensitive data or infect your device with malware.

 To protect yourself from phishing attacks, you should never click on links or open attachments from unknown sources.
-If you’re not sure whether an email is legitimate, you can always contact the person who supposedly sent it to confirm.
+If you’re unsure whether an email is legitimate, you can always contact the person who supposedly sent it to confirm.

 Lock and enable tracking on your work devices

 Just like you would with your personal devices, it’s important to lock your work devices when you’re not using them.
-This will help to prevent anyone from being able to access your data if your device is lost or stolen.
+This will help prevent anyone from accessing your data if your device is lost or stolen.

-In addition, many work laptops and smartphones have built-in tracking features that can be used to locate the device if it’s lost.
-Ensure these features are enabled so you can quickly recover your device if it goes missing.
+In addition, many work laptops and smartphones have built-in tracking features that can locate the device if it’s lost.
+Ensure these features are enabled to recover your device if it goes missing quickly.

-In the event that your work device is lost or stolen, or if it becomes infected with malware, you’ll want to have a backup of your important data.
-That way, you can quickly get back to work without having to start from scratch.
+If your work device is lost or stolen or becomes infected with malware, you’ll want to have a backup of your important data.
+That way, you can quickly return to work without starting from scratch.

 There are a few different ways you can backup your data as part of your working-from-home security plan:

-- Use an external hard drive: This is a good option if you want to be able to access your backups without an internet connection.
+• Use an external hard drive: This is a good option to access your backups without an internet connection.
 External hard drives can be plugged into your computer to transfer files quickly.

 Use an authenticator app